zeiss-microscopy/OAD/Machine_Learning/README.md

 ## Importing a CZMODEL into ZEN blue or ZEN core

-It is to import CZMODEL files in ZEN blue and in ZEN core.
+It is possible to export and import import \*.czmodel files, which contain the trained segmentation model, in ZEN blue and in ZEN core.

 ### How to import a model in ZEN